 In search of Oz

 It is curious how some photo composites take form.
 This one started with the small child with the blue backpack and grew from there.
 I liked the colour scheme of the desert, which seemed like a logical place to put a rocket and launch pad.
-The child needed some friends to travel with, so a short trip to the NASA site for the moon walker and Unsplash for the elephant.
+The child needed some friends to travel with, so a short trip to the NASA site for the moon walker, Unsplash for the elephant and Adobe Stock for the young girl.
 Not a yellow brick road but a likely enough place to find "The Oz".

 Every once in a while I will spot a photo challenge that catches my interest.
 Haven't caught the eye of the judges yet but they were fun to make.